 Ultimately, Washington concluded, “party passions” lead to bribery, betrayal and treason, unlocking “the doors to foreign influence and corruption, which find a facilitated access to the Government.”
 Sound familiar?
-Most Americans would be surprised to learn how many politicians have their pockets lined by outside influence.
+Most Americans would be surprised to learn how many politicians have their pockets stuffed with foreign cash.

 George Washington died December 14, 1799.
 The black pastor and friend Richard Allen (founder of the African Methodist Episcopal Church) delivered Washington’s eulogy.
 He summarized his thoughts on George through four admonitions in the Farewell Address: